JoshMayberry/InvestigationWeb/src/features/investigation-web/README.md

 # Rules
     - Always use the options api.
     - Keep components small.
-Once something has like 10 complex methods- it should probably be broken up.
+Once something has many complex methods- it should probably be broken up.
     - Style colors should use the css variables defined in src/app/styles/style.css.
     - Use GSAP for animation, Popper for tooltips, D3 for SVG drawing and manipulation.